statcourses/statcourses.github.io/sscmIntro-to-R/index.md

  * Help systems in R: A description of how to use different sources of R help.
  * Data types: A brief introduction to different data types in R including numeric, complex, character, factor and logical data.
  * Data structure: A summary of R's data structure including vectors, matrices, arrays, data frames and lists.
- * Importing data: Describing how to import, save and export data different format of data from R including Excel, SPSS, STATA and SAS data files.
+ * Importing data: Describing how to import, edit, save and export data of different formats from R including Excel, SPSS, STATA and SAS data files.
  * Data manipulation: A description of how to use logical operators to manipulate data.
  * Missing values: Describing how R handles missing values.
  * Visualisation: Creating, editing and saving graphics in various formats using R.